Assessments

 Check your assessment annually

 You should check your assessment on the tentative assessment roll each year.
-(In most communities, the tentative roll is made public on May 1, but you should check with your assessor for the specific date for your community.)
+(In most communities, the tentative roll is made public on May 1, but you should check with your assessor for the specific date for your municipality.)

 If your assessment or the estimated market value for your property is higher than the price for which you can sell your home, you should discuss it with your assessor.
 See How to estimate the market value of your home.